📐 SAT

 A Note on Test Prep

-Whichever test you choose, targeted practice on specific question types is the most efficient way to improve your score.
-FreeTestPrep.com has free drills for both tests, organized by section so you can focus your time where it matters most:
+Whichever test you choose, drilling specific question types is the fastest way to raise your score.
+FreeTestPrep.com has free drills for both tests, organized by section:

-Neither test is objectively harder.
-Neither is preferred by colleges.
-The right test is simply the one where you score better โ and you won’t know which that is until you sit down and actually try both.
-Take a practice test of each, compare your percentile results, and let the data make the decision for you.
-Everything else is noise.
+Neither test is objectively harder, and neither is preferred by colleges.
+The right test is the one where you score better, and the only way to figure out which one that is is to sit for a practice test of each.
+Compare percentiles and go with the higher one.